Artificer (Dungeons & Dragons): Advanced Dungeons & Dragons 2nd edition

-Dungeons & Dragons 3rd edition
+Dungeons & Dragons 3.5 edition

-In D&D 3rd edition, the artificer was introduced as a base class in the Eberron Campaign Setting (2004).
+In D&D v3.5, the artificer was introduced as a base class in the Eberron Campaign Setting (2004).
+No published race has artificer as a favored class, though being a Warforged artificer gives players the advantage of being able to use infusions on themselves.

 The artificer's abilities act primarily on items and constructs.
 The artificer uses Intelligence-based Infusions instead of typical magics and psionics.
 Infusions work similarly to spells but must be implanted in a specific object, giving it a temporary magic effect.
 An artificer can create magic items for which he or she does not have access to the prerequisite spells.
 Artificers receive a number of craft reserve points every level.
 These points can be used instead of experience points in the creation of new magic items.
 Thus Artificers are able to make use of item creation feats without the experience penalty that other spell casters must take.
 Constructs, mechanical beasts, and particularly Warforged fall under the artificer's area of influence.
 Specific infusions can be cast to repair or inflict damage to any creature with a construct subtype.
 At fourth level Artificers may craft a homunculus companion.
 A homunculus is similar to a Wizard's familiar but more intelligent and generally better equipped to a single task.

-No published race has artificer as a favored class, though being a warforged artificer gives players the advantage of being able to use infusions on themselves.

 Dungeons & Dragons 4th edition

-The artificer as an official base class appeared in the Eberron Player's Guide (July 2009).
-Shannon Appelcline (author of Designers & Dragons) wrote that "the artificer was the first character class to be playtested as part of D&D Insider, in an article that was collected in Dragon #365 (July 2008).
-The 4e playtest artificer was updated quite a bit for his first official appearance in the Eberron Player's Guide, with the biggest change being to his healing infusions, which was intended to help differentiate him from other leader classes.
-A design & development article in Dragon #376 (June 2009) provides interesting insights into the development of the artificer [...], such as the fact that special rules only used by the artificer [...] were replaced by more standard 4e mechanics [...] because the new rules 'didn’t amount to enough mechanical benefit'".

-Artificers are arcane leaders.
+A playtest version of the artificer was collected in Dragon #365 (July 2008).
+Shannon Appelcline, author of Designers & Dragons, wrote that it "was the first character class to be playtested as part of D&D Insider".
+The artificer then appeared as an official base class in the Eberron Player's Guide (July 2009).
+Mechanically, artificers act as arcane leaders.
 They can use rods, staves, and wands as implements.
 Artificers can also use arcane spells called infusions to imbue objects with magical power, and focus on buffing, healing and protecting allies.
 Many of their powers relate to weapons or armor.

+Appelcline stated that the official artificer class was updated considerably from its playtest iteration with its healing infusions undergoing "the biggest change" in order "to help differentiate [the artificer] from other leader classes".
+He noted that Dragon #376 (June 2009) included a "design & development article" focused on the artificer and it included "interesting insights" such as the reason that the artificer's special rules "were replaced by more standard 4e mechanics" was "because the new rules 'didn't amount to enough mechanical benefit'".